barsoom/devbook/rails_conventions/README.md

 Also known as services.
 E.g. `SignUpUser.from_params(params)`.

-Uses:
+Use for:

-1. To wrap persistence (via a model) *and* sending mail.
+1. Representing interactions that involve persistence (via a model) *and* sending mail, like a user signup.
-2. More generally, to perform an action that doesn't go in the *controller*, because it's domain logic, not HTTP; nor in a *model*, because it is more of an interaction than an action on one model.
+2. More generally, to perform an action that doesn't go in the *controller*, because it's domain logic and not HTTP; nor in a *model*, because it is more of an interaction than an action on one model.

-(FIXME: Henrik thinks the model/use case boundary is too undefined.)
+(FIXME: Henrik thinks the model/use case boundary is too vaguely defined.)

 [Read more.](/service_layer)